borntofrappe/fullstack-d3/README.md

   .range(["skyblue", "darkslategrey"]);
 ```

-The `.nice()` allows makes it possible to round the values of the scale's intervals.
+`.nice()` makes it possible to round the values of the scale's intervals.

 ```js
 const xScale = scaleLinear()